 It’s a small win, but a win nonetheless.
 For this round, we’re giving a point to 1Password.

-LastPass ranked first in our best free password manager guide, with options like Bitwarden and KeePass following closely behind (read our Bitwarden review and KeePass review).
+LastPass ranked first in our best free password manager guide, with options like Bitwarden and KeePass following closely behind (read our Bitwarden review and KeePass review, and see how KeePass compares to LastPass).
 That’s because LastPass offers multi-device sync and unlimited storage on its free plan, which is rare to see.

 1Password, on the other hand, doesn’t offer a free plan, which is a huge missed opportunity.
 As you can read in our Dashlane vs 1Password comparison, even a restricted free plan is better than no free plan at all.
 1Password simply offers a 30-day trial, and although that’s nice to see, a restricted free plan would be better.